MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 Update the DNS zone file for the domain.
 Azure AD will verify ownership of the custom domain name.
 Use [Azure DNS](https://docs.microsoft.com/azure/dns/dns-getstarted-portal) for Azure/Office 365/external DNS records within Azure, or add the DNS entry at [a different DNS registrar](https://support.office.com/article/Create-DNS-records-for-Office-365-when-you-manage-your-DNS-records-b0f3fdca-8a80-4e8e-9ef3-61e8a2a9ab23/).

-1. Register a custom domain with a public Registrar.
+1. Register a custom domain with a public registrar.

 2. Sign in to the domain name registrar for the domain.
 An approved admin may be required to make DNS updates.

 3. Update the DNS zone file for the domain by adding the DNS entry provided by Azure AD.
-(The DNS entry will not affect mail routing or web hosting behaviors.)
+(The DNS entry won't affect mail routing or web hosting behaviors.)

 ### Create a default multi-node web app in Azure Stack